dell/csm-docs/content/docs/support/cli/_index.md

 ##### Output

-Gets PowerFlex volume information for a given tenant on a local cluster.
+Gets the drivers volume information for a given tenant on a local cluster.
 The namespace is the namespace where tenant secret is created.

 >Note: This was output was generated using Authorization Proxy version 1.5.1.
 Please ensure you are using version 1.5.1 or greater.